 Specifically, the Board is responsible for finance, which includes budgeting, financial reporting, facilities, setting tuition, and strategic planning.
 The Board is also responsible for enrollment and marketing, as well as development, including fundraising planning.
 The Board members meet no less than four times a year, and there are several Committees which also meeting on a regular basis.
 Under the leadership of Board Chairperson, Mr. William Taylor, the Board currently consists of 18 members, including Father Michael Hennelly and Monsignor Michael McCormac.
 The Board of Limited Jurisdiction is comprised of the following members:

-The Holy Family Regional Catholic School Board of Limited Jurisdiction includes:
+Members of the Holy Family Regional Catholic School Board of Limited Jurisdiction include:

 Anthony Amato is a General Manager for Wawa, Inc. He has devoted eighteen years to the company and has won the prestigious President's Club Award on four separate occasions.
 Anthony is Wawa's Voice of the Associate Representative for the Bucks County and Philadelphia regions.
 Prior to his Wawa career, he owned and operated three successful restaurants in the Lower Bucks County area.
 Anthony is a 1982 graduate of Pennsbury High School.
 He attended Johnson & Wales University in Providence, Rhode Island and graduated in 1986 with an Associates degree in Culinary Arts and a Bachelors degree in Food Service Management.
 Born and raised in Fairless Hills, he is a life long member of Saint Frances Cabrini Parish.
 He is an Extraordinary Minister of the Holy Eucharist and a former member of Saint Frances Cabrini's Pastoral Council.
 Anthony is married to Cynthia and has two children, David and Alexandria.
 In the fall of 2017, Alex will be entering 8th grade at HFRCS and has attended since the merger.